-The Sarawak government plays a critical role in developing research and development efforts in the region's tourism sector.
+The Sarawak government plays a critical role in developing research and development efforts in the region's tourist sector.
 This is demonstrated by the implementation of numerous policies intended at economic diversification and elevation, most notably the support for cultural tourism, as underlined by Haigh (2020).
-Recognising tourism's significant contribution to state revenue, the government has aggressively worked to shift its economy towards this sector, as Jong et al. (2020) highlight.
-The Ministry of Tourism, Arts and Culture Sarawak is responsible for overseeing the growth of the tourism sector and encouraging sustainable practices.
-Furthermore, in response to the challenges provided by the post-COVID-19 landscape, the government has launched the Sarawak Post COVID-19 Development Strategy 2030, which is intended to create resilience and growth in the tourism industry.
+Recognizing tourism's significant contribution to state revenue, the government has aggressively worked to shift its economy towards this sector, as Puah, Jong, and Arip (2019) highlight.
+The Ministry of Tourism, Arts, and Culture Sarawak is responsible for overseeing the growth of the tourism sector and encouraging sustainable practices.
+Furthermore, in response to the challenges provided by the post-Covid-19 landscape, the government has launched the Post Covid-19 Development Plan, which is intended to create resilience and growth in the tourism industry.
 The Sarawak government is unwaveringly committed to developing tourism research and development and facilitating sustainable practices through these concentrated efforts.
-In particular, rural tourism development is a high-impact strategy for economic growth in Malaysia, Sarawak and Bario.
+In particular, rural tourist development is a high-impact strategy for economic growth in Malaysia, Sarawak, and Bario.
 Several projects have been launched in the area to support rural tourism growth.
-These include an in-depth analysis of the existing tourism industry in Bario, taking into account its economic implications (Lo et al. 2012); the integration of tourism with community development through pro-poor community-based tourism endeavours in Bario (Harris 2009); the development of a destination brand framework for rural tourism destinations such as Bario (Adeyinka-Ojo 2020); and the implementation of solar panel projects.
-These multifarious programmes demonstrate Sarawak's persistent dedication to the region's rural tourist development and the promotion of sustainable tourism practices.
+These include an in-depth analysis of the existing tourism industry in Bario, taking into account its economic implications (Lo et al., 2012); the integration of tourism with community development through pro-poor community-based tourism endeavors in Bario, Sarawak (Harris, 2009); the development of a destination brand framework for rural tourism destinations such as Bario, Sarawak (Adeyinka, 2020); and the implementation of solar panel projects.
+These multifarious programs demonstrate Sarawak's persistent dedication to the region's rural tourist development and the promotion of sustainable tourism practices.